Adaobi57/482-Term-Project/Background.md

 ## Research Objectives

 This study aims to:
-1. To analyze the historical trends of inflation in Canada over the past decade and identify periods of high and low inflation. <mark>~~and the factors contributing to these changes.~~</mark>
+1. To analyze the historical trends of inflation in Canada over the past decade and identify periods of high and low inflation.
-2. To evaluate how inflation correlates with affordability of essential goods and services such as food, housing, and transportation. <mark>*You will need to be specific here, maybe choose metrics like "average weekly grocery bill", etc This is too broad*</mark>
+2. To evaluate how inflation correlates with affordability of essential goods and services such as food using average monthly prices of various food products in Canada.
-3. To analyze the <mark>relationship between</mark> the Bank of Canada’s interest rate decisions and inflation levels to assess the effectiveness of monetary policy tools in stabilizing inflation.
+3. To analyze the Bank of Canada’s interest rate decisions and inflation levels to assess the effectiveness of monetary policy tools in stabilizing inflation.
 4. To explore how inflation correlates with GDP growth, employment rates, and consumer spending.
 5. To predict future inflation rates.

-<mark>These are ambitious, but I see where you are going.
-I think we can add some data in later if the outcomes are too boring when we get to regression and feature weights, linear mixed effect models</mark>

 ## Datasets
 1. Consumer Price Index (CPI) – Statistics Canada